Lake warnings

 8 February 2022

-Canterbury DHB’s Community and Public Health unit has issued a health warning after potentially toxic blue-green algae (planktonic cyanobacteria) was found in Te Waihora/Lake Ellesmere.
+Canterbury DHB’s Community and Public Health Unit has issued a health warning after potentially toxic blue-green algae (planktonic cyanobacteria) was found in Te Waihora (Lake Ellesmere).

-People should avoid the lake and animals, particularly dogs, should not be allowed near the water until the health warning has been lifted.
 Fish and shellfish can concentrate toxins and their consumption should be avoided.
 If fish are eaten, remove the gut and liver and wash in clean water.

-Find more information about Mahinga Kai on the CPH website.
+We continue to monitor the lake on a regular basis.
+Find more information about Mahinga Kai on the CPH.

-Lake Rotorua (near Kaikoura)
+Lake Rotorua (near Kaikōura)

 Last updated 8 March 2019

-Long term water testing indicates that there is a regular bloom of the potentially toxic cyanobacteria Anabaena and/or Microcystis present.
+Long-term water testing indicates that there is a regular bloom of the potentially toxic cyanobacteria Anabaena and/or Microcystis present.

 There is a permanent health warning advising people to avoid contact with water at this lake.

-Environment Canterbury continues to monitor the lake on a regular basis.
+We continue to monitor the lake on a regular basis.